-I get it—the holidays can get hectic.
-Whether you’re worried about staying on track with your wellness goals or find it difficult to maintain structure, here are my top 5 tips you can incorporate this year.
+The holidays can get hectic.
+Whether you’re worried about staying on track with your wellness goals or find it difficult to maintain structure, here are five tips you can incorporate this year.
 The goal is to help you maintain health, balance and a more realistic approach to the holidays this season.

 Don’t make it all about the food.